agoose77/phd-thesis/content/2500-track-finding-and-fitting.md

 :::

 This technique introduces an explicit relationship between the precision of the identified model parameters and the robustness to noise; fine discretisations are able to accurately determine the underlying model parameters, but the introduction of noise quickly leads to the identification of multiple models.
 Meanwhile, coarse discretisations are far less vulnerable to over-fitting, but at a cost of poor parameter resolution.
-This tradeoff requires the user to balance the anticipated level of noise (signal-to-noise ratio) and the similarity of observations (how close any-two separate models are in parameter space.
+This trade-off requires the user to balance the anticipated level of noise (signal-to-noise ratio) and the similarity of observations (how close any-two separate models are in parameter space.
 Furthermore, the search complexity increases exponentially with the number of model parameters.

 Certain procedures can be used to mitigate this compromise:
 - Bin smoothing: convolving the parameter space with a smoothing kernel to reduce the significance of spurious peaks